jtassie/auth0-spring-mvc/README.md

 callback.
 And to parse and verify the validity (including expiration) of the associated JWT id_token.

 Location of failed authorizations is configured using `auth0.loginRedirectOnFail` property

-### Auth0User

-Represents the normalized User Profile received from Auth0 after successful authentication.
-For any custom profile attributes, you can get these from the `extraInfo` attribute which is a Map of any attributes received that were not already explicitly mapped.

 ## Issue Reporting